+Which one of the following is NOT one of the classifications of insurance company 1. ownership?

+- Regional company

+- City-wide company

-1. Which one of the following is NOT one of the classifications of insurance company ownership? ☐ Stock company ☐ Mutual company Regional company ☑ City-wide company 2.
-Used by the agency for difficult-to-place risks and not authorized or licensed to do business in the state of jurisdiction is known as what type of insurance company?
-Admitted insurance company ✓ Non-admitted insurance company 3.
-Typically, government programs and pools handle risks that admitted companies won't write.
-Choose the scenario that best fits what a government program or pool would handle.
-An earthquake struck and destroyed Sarah's business. ☐ While driving to work, a distracted driver crashed into Jim's car. ☐ The stove was left on and caused a fire in Gerald's kitchen.
-A painter tripped on the uneven floorboards in Lynn's home, resulting in a broken elbow and dislocated shoulder.
-4. When the insurance company agrees to transfer (cede) certain classes of business to the reinsurance company, this is an example of what type of type of reinsurance? ☐ Facultative reinsurance ✓ Treaty reinsurance
+- 2. Used by the agency for difficult-to-place risks and not authorized or licensed to do business in the state of jurisdiction is known as what type of insurance company?

+Admitted insurance company

+- Typically, government programs and pools handle risks that admitted companies won't 3. write.
+Choose the scenario that best fits what a government program or pool would handle. - An earthquake struck and destroyed Sarah's business. - While driving to work, a distracted driver crashed into Jim's car. - The stove was left on and caused a fire in Gerald's kitchen.

+4. When the insurance company agrees to transfer (cede) certain classes of business to the reinsurance company, this is an example of what type of type of reinsurance?

+Facultative reinsurance